Encrypted-state quantum compilation scheme based on quantum circuit obfuscation for quantum cloud platforms: Preliminaries

 \end{itemize} }

-The equivalence testing of quantum implementations for classical function $f$ reduces to indistinguishability analogous to quantum states represented by density operators.
+The equivalence testing of quantum implementations for a classical function $f$ reduces to indistinguishability analogous to quantum states represented by density operators.
 The simplification relies on applying a constructed unitary transformation to evolve all possible inputs one by one.
-This approach reflects an implicit strategy commonly adopted in security proofs for general indistinguishability obfuscation frameworks.
-However, the method becomes increasingly complex as the size of the unitary matrix grows exponentially with the number of qubits \cite{bernstein1993quantum}, and this also leads to inherent security degradation in all known indistinguishability obfuscation constructions \cite{jain2022indistinguishability}.
+The approach reflects an implicit strategy commonly adopted in security proofs for general indistinguishability obfuscation schemes.
+The method becomes increasingly complex as the size of the unitary matrix grows exponentially with the number of qubits \cite{bernstein1993quantum}.
+It also leads to inherent security degradation in all known indistinguishability obfuscation constructions \cite{jain2022indistinguishability}.